mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-As we might expect, we're wrapping the happy path with a `Right` instance, and all the available error cases with a `Left` instance.
-We are treating the absence of a job as a logic error, and we're wrapping it with a `JobNotFound` instance using the recommended and idiomatic syntax:
+As we might expect, we're wrapping the happy path with a `Right` instance and all the available error cases with a `Left` instance.
+We are treating the absence of a job as a logic error, and we're wrapping it with a `JobNotFound` object using the recommended and idiomatic syntax:

 ```kotlin
 value?.right() ?: error.left()